 Agios Nikolaos (Castel Mirabello): view of the lake and of the modern canal which links it to the sea (inset: XVIIth century Venetian engraving showing the lago=lake)

 Castel Mirabello is located just a few miles south of Spinalonga; today it is a thriving holiday resort and the largest town of eastern Crete.
 In 1206 the Genoese built a small castle above the ruins of Kamara, an ancient town on a hill by the sea.
 Because of its commanding view over a large gulf they called it Mirabello (Fairview).
 During Venetian rule large quantities of olive oil and salt were shipped from Castel Mirabello.

 The Ottomans seized the castle in 1647 without much effort; later on the Venetians managed to reconquer it, but because they could not hold onto it, they preferred to blow it up, as they did at Sittia.

 The site of the former castle is now occupied by modern buildings with the exception of a small archaeological area with a few ruins of Kamara.

 Door of a small chapel, the only clear reference to the Venetian period at Agios Nikolaos

-You may wish to make an excursion to Kritsa, a nearby village surrounded by olive groves which retains some interesting old churches.
+You may wish to make an excursion to Kritsa, a nearby village surrounded by olive groves which retains some old churches with interesting frescoes.

 Introductory page on the Venetian fortresses in Crete